Ammar-Alnagar/MILI/mili_qwen3/IMPLEMENTATION_GUIDE.md

 ## Overview

-MILI (Machine Learning Inference Lattice for Qwen3) is a production-ready inference server for Qwen3 language models using HuggingFace transformers.
+MILI (Mojo Inference Language Engine) is a production-ready inference server for Qwen3 language models using Mojo kernels.
 It provides a simple, efficient API for text generation with GPU acceleration.

 ## Architecture